SysKitTeam/docs-monitor/how-to/powershell-scripts/powershell-wizard.md

 {% endhint %}

 {% hint style="info" %}
-If the **After another script** option is selected, you will be offered a drop-down menu that contains all PowerShell scripts available in SysKit Monitor.
+If the **After another script** option is selected, you will be offered a drop-down menu that contains all PowerShell scripts available in Syskit Monitor.
 The script for which you configure the trigger will be executed after the script selected from the drop-down.
 {% endhint %}

 7. In Step 7, you can **enable** and **configure conditions** for alerts sent after the script finishes.
-SysKit Monitor will **detect and set** the PowerShell script **column types** and allow configuration of real-time alerts based on the **desired conditions**.
+Syskit Monitor will **detect and set** the PowerShell script **column types** and allow configuration of real-time alerts based on the **desired conditions**.
 A PowerShell script can return different column types.
-The ones that are **discoverable** by SysKit Monitor are String, DateTime, UInt64, UInt32, Int64, Int32, Double, Boolean, and Decimal.
+The ones that are **discoverable** by Syskit Monitor are String, DateTime, UInt64, UInt32, Int64, Int32, Double, Boolean, and Decimal.

 8. In Step 8, if the alert condition is met you can choose whether you want to be notified immediately.
 Alternatively, you can be notified if the state remains unchanged after the specified time interval has passed.
 Note: in both cases, you will receive an alert when the condition is met and you will also receive an email after everything returns to the normal state.
-SysKit Monitor will generate a **.csv file**, which contains all the data **matching the applied conditions** and include it in the email attachment of the alert.
+Syskit Monitor will generate a **.csv file**, which contains all the data **matching the applied conditions** and include it in the email attachment of the alert.
 Here you can also select whether to send alerts to email addresses defined in the **Options** dialog or you can specify different ones.

 All created and saved PowerShell scripts, depending on the script’s type, will be added to the Administration tab &gt; PowerShell Scripts &gt; Reports or Management Tasks group.